jetbrains-academy/intellij-platform-plugin-course/psiSection/practicingPsiProject/replaceFunctionCallArgumentsProgrammingTask/task.md

 Leverage `PsiTreeUtil.collectElementsOfType` to traverse the PSI and identify function call expressions.
 These calls should match with the specified function.
 </div>

+**Run Plugin**

+To see your implemented methods in action within a UI, run the following command in your project's root directory:

+* ` ./gradlew :psiSection-practicingPsiProject-task:runIde
+  ` on Linux or MacOS
+* ` gradlew :psiSection-practicingPsiProject-task:runIde
+  ` on Windows